 Creative strategy within your marketing plan looks at the value your campaign gives your audience, how it’s leveraged through content, native advertising and storytelling.

 How do you come up with these creative elements?
 The general rule is to keep it simple, fresh, out of the ordinary and memorable.
-When your campaign ticks all those creative boxes, you are ready to roll.
+When your campaign is ticking all those creative boxes, you are ready to roll.

 The Four Horsemen of marketing strategy ride best when they ride together.
 So gather your teams, set the goal and saddle up.

-If you need a leg up, our marketing strategy online course covers all these elements in detail and will prepare you for those great open fields in just six weeks.
-Find out more and sign up here.
+If you need a leg up, our Marketing Strategy online course covers all these elements in detail and will prepare you for those great open fields in just six weeks.

 ~ Shae Leigh